What is the best way to explore Old Mission Peninsula School?

 How does open enrollment work and when does open enrollment take place?

-Completed applications (required for each individual student) will be accepted via email [email@example.com] or postal service at:
+Completed applications (required for each individual student) will be accepted via email [email@example.com], or through postal service or in -person at:

 Old Mission Peninsula School

 Traverse City, MI 49686

 Please view the complete OMPS Admission and Enrollment Policy and Procedures document HERE.